smscommunity/sms-guide/_game/shines/bianco/episode6.md

 - Follow the beginner strat until Mario ledgegrabs the first cube, aiming to ledgegrab the middle of the cube.
 Press L to center the camera
 - Run to the left of the cube, then turn right to run towards the front corner of the cube as it makes its first turn
 - Jump then dive into the cube and insta momentum spin all the way to the yellow platform
 - Dive rollout on the yellow platform, then dive rollout again onto the elevator cube.
-Press B to stop Mario’s momentum
+Hold neutral and press B to stop Mario’s momentum

 {% include yt.html id="AiU3yivYBNA" %}
 ## Upper Secret